One research project, many facets

 Automated contracting between machines is an important prerequisite for securing and increasing the degree of automation in the economy and thus the competitiveness of a company within the framework of Industry 4.0.
 At the technical level, communication and contract negotiation between machines are already possible.
 However, the conclusion and execution of contracts by machines raise complex legal and IT security issues that represent an obstacle for companies.
 As long as these issues remain unresolved, SMEs in particular are uncertain about investing in the new intelligent systems.

-For this reason, the German Federal Ministry for Economic Affairs and Energy is funding the application-oriented research project “Industry 4.0 Legal Testbed”, whose goals are to develop a digital test environment for autonomous business processes in Industry 4.0 value networks and to draft recommendations for action on new legal standards for policymakers and companies.
+For this reason, the German Federal Ministry for Economic Affairs and Climate Action is funding the application-oriented research project “Industry 4.0 Legal Testbed”, whose goals are to develop a digital test environment for autonomous business processes in Industry 4.0 value networks and to draft recommendations for action on new legal standards for policymakers and companies.
 Therefore, the project makes a significant contribution to the research, development and innovation of digital technologies in Germany.
-Based on the results of LEGAL TESTBED, a publication on recommendations for action on new legal standards is planned for 2022.
+Based on the results of Legal Testbed, a publication on recommendations for action on new legal standards is planned for 2022.
 In addition, it is planned to implement an industrial pilot application.